Cusicon/Cusicon/README.md

 - 👋 Hi, I’m @Cusicon
-- 👀 I’m interested in Nodejs and React (pretty good at ExpressJS)
+- 👀 I’m interested in Nodejs and Dart (pretty good at ExpressJS)
-- 🌱 I’m currently learning iOS development
+- 🌱 I’m currently learning Flutter Mobile App Development
 - 💞️ I’m looking to collaborate on smart coders
 - 📫 You can reach me at https://iam.successchukwu.com